Strength After 60: The Key Workout to Keep You Active

 Key Findings

 The study found that participants in the heavy weightlifting group maintained significantly stronger leg muscles even three years after completing the one-year program.
+This contrasted sharply with those who either engaged in moderate-strength exercises or did not exercise regularly.
+The results highlight the potential of heavy weightlifting to sustain muscle strength and improve overall health in older adults.

 The Weightlifting Workout